egorcl/data-mgmt/adbcertificationlabs/dbaexplorationwithsqldeveloper/DBA Exploration with SQL Developern.md

 ![](./media/adbtitle.png)
-# Lab :  DBA Exploration of ADB with SQL Developer
+# DBA Exploration of ADB with SQL Developer

 ## Table of Contents